swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 >
 > It's good practice to also check the last few lines of your data and some in the middle.
 How would you do this?
 >
-> Searching for ones specifically in the middle isn't too hard but we could simply ask for a few lines at random.
+> Searching for ones specifically in the middle isn't too hard, but we could ask for a few lines at random.
 How would you code this?
 >
 > > ## Solution to Challenge 3
 > > To check the last few lines it's relatively simple as R already has a function for this:
 > >
 > > ~~~
 > > tail(gapminder)
 > > tail(gapminder, n = 15)
 > > ~~~
 > > {: .r}
 > >
 > > What about a few arbitrary rows just for sanity (or insanity depending on your view)?
 > > ## Tip: There are several ways to achieve this.
 > > The solution here presents one form using nested functions. i.e. a function passed as an argument to another function.
 This might sound like a new concept but you are already using it in fact.